apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

 To access Hive tables using custom SerDes or InputFormat/OutputFormat, all nodes running Drillbits must have the SerDes or InputFormat/OutputFormat `JAR` files in the
 `<drill_installation_directory>/jars/3rdparty` folder.

-## Hive Views

-Starting in Drill 1.16, you can query Hive views from Drill like you would query Hive tables in a hive schema, for example:

-	SELECT * FROM hive.`hive_view`;

-For storage-based authorization, access to Hive views depends on the user’s permissions on the underlying tables in the view definition.
-When a user selects from a Hive view, the view is expanded (converted into a query), and the underlying tables referenced in the query are validated for permissions.

 ## Setting Hive Properties